Roll and Build a Snowman Fun Kindergarten Worksheets

 I love teaching math, and since I teach young children, I am always looking for ways to make math fun, and hands-on.
 With the snow on the ground, the children are constantly talking about snowmen!
-I created these kindergarten worksheets for a simple Roll and Build a Snowman game and my students loved it!
+I created these kindergarten worksheets for a simple, and free Roll a Snowman game and my students loved it!

 Although I used this activity in a kindergarten classroom, I also used it at home with my own children who are older.
 Typically anything hands-on, kids are eager to try out!

-You don’t need any special materials and most of the materials you do need, you probably already have around the house.
+You don’t need any special materials and most of the materials you do need, you may already have around the house.

 • Circular Cotton Swabs (3 for each child playing)